Mids win game one, 10-4 and game two, 9-7

 Mau is also instrumental in the team's recruiting efforts.
-In each of the last two seasons, the Mids have ranked 81st (2013) and 83rd (2012) in Perfect Game's Top 100 recruiting class rankings.
+In back-to-back seasons, the Mids have ranked 81st (2013) and 83rd (2012) in Perfect Game's Top 100 recruiting class rankings.

 The Navy pitching staff's performance in 2011 was undoubtedly a critical component to the team's Patriot League regular season and tournament championships and subsequent NCAA Tournament berth.
 The Mids established a program-record 423 strikeouts, which ranked as tops in the Patriot League, while their strikeouts per nine innings average (7.6) ranked 50th in the nation.
 Navy also led conference in ERA at 4.97.
 Mau also mentored three pitchers - Wes Olson, Sam Long and Johnny Schoberl - that earned All-Patriot League honors, while Ben Nelson registered the program's ninth-highest single-season strikeout total (80).